Irreducible lattices fibring over the circle: Abstract

 \section{Abstract}

-We investigate the virtual fibrings of irreducible uniform lattices.
-In the case of a direct product of a tree and a Euclidean space we show that virtual algebraic fibring of a given uniform lattice is equivalent to reducibility.
-On the other hand we construct irreducible lattices which admit maps to the integers whose kernels finiteness properties are determined by the finiteness properties of certain Bestvina--Brady groups.
+We investigate the Bieri--Neumann--Strebel--Renz (BNSR) invariants of irreducible uniform lattices.
+In the case of a direct product of a tree and a Euclidean space we show that vanishing of the BNSR invariants for all finite-index subgroups of a given uniform lattice is equivalent to irreducibility.
+On the other hand we construct irreducible uniform lattices which admit maps to the integers whose kernels' finiteness properties are determined by the finiteness properties of certain Bestvina--Brady groups.